 Expanding Our Reach

-We're developing a Make Your Own kit version of the tech we already use at HQ to create a Collection and a Box, so anyone can do it.
+To do that, we're developing a Make Your Own kit version of the tech we already use at HQ to create a Collection and a Box, so anyone can do it.
 The kit contains a Box, 10-20 NFC stickers, and access to a software platform where you can configure your objects, stickers and audio responses into your very own Collection.
 Make Your Own will help kids learn skills like curation, collaboration, critical thinking, writing, audio production, digitisation, information & media literacy, and maybe even 3D printing.
 We also suspect that some smaller (or not so small) cultural organisations will Make Your Own too, which is brilliant.

 In June 2018, we put out an open call for people who would like to participate in a co-design pilot, and got an amazing response!
 We now have a list of 40 different individuals and organisations around the world who are ready for us to send them a kit.
 Here's a map so you can see where they are: